dcrosta/eventbrite/README.txt

 ===========
 Simple client for Eventbrite's HTTP-based API

-This client provides:
+Client provides the following:

-1) Basic type validation of arguments
+* Basic type validation of arguments
-2) Basic checks for required arguments
+* Basic checks for required arguments
-3) Dictionary-based returns as described in Eventbrite's API docutmentation
+* Dictionary-based returns as described in Eventbrite's API documentation

 For information, see http://developer.eventbrite.com/doc/